 6. Different types of accommodations

-With over 400 hotels in Orlando, there is bound to be something that peaks your interest.
-From basic chain hotels, to elaborate themed resorts that make you feel like you don’t need to leave the property!
-Both Universal and Disney offer amazing on-site resorts.
-If you are traveling with a large party or prefer more privacy, you may want to look into a vacation home.
-You have all the amenities of a single family house, room for everyone and if you’re lucky, a private pool.
-Other options include timeshare resorts, campgrounds, and RV sites.
+With over 400 hotels in Orlando, there is bound to be something that piques your interest, from basic chain hotels to elaborately themed resorts that make you feel like you don’t need to leave the property!
+(The latter is the specialty of both Disney and Universal.)
+If you are traveling with a large party, or if you prefer more privacy, you may want to look into a vacation home – you have all the amenities of a single-family house, room for everyone, and, if you’re lucky, a private pool.
+And let’s not forget the other options of timeshare resorts, campgrounds, and RV sites.

 7. Don’t forget to relax!

-A key to keeping a smile on everyone’s face is to take a day or two and enjoy that beautiful resort you picked out, lay by the pool, or just slow things down for a bit, perhaps do a half day instead of a full day at the parks.
-After waiting in line, bumping into crowds of people, being beat up by the sun, and battling traffic a day to just relax can make all the difference.
-Your body and your mind with thank you for it!
+A key to keeping a smile on everyone’s face is to take a day or two and enjoy that beautiful resort you picked out, lay out by the pool, or just slow things down for a bit, perhaps by doing a half-day instead of a full day at the parks.
+After waiting in line, bumping into crowds of people, being beat up by the sun, and battling traffic, a day to just relax can make all the difference.
+Your body and your mind will thank you for it!